dsouzarc/iMessageAnalyzer/README.md

 ###Analyzes a user's iMessages while providing cool functionality

-Analyzes a user's iMessage database (chat.db``*) to understand a user and their friends' messaging habits.
+Analyzes a user's iMessage database (chat.db*) to understand a user and their friends' messaging habits.
-Adds some unique functionality from Messages.app that provides a better experience, including a refined search for messages
+Adds some unique functionality from Messages.app that provides a better experience, including a refined search for messages.

-`*chat.db, where a user's messages are stored, can be found in 2 ways:
+*chat.db, where a user's messages are stored, can be found in 2 ways:

 1. Where Messages.app (Apple's official Messages.app - iMessage for Mac) stores its data
 2. Where the iPhone's chat.db database is stored after a backup to the computer

 ####Current Features: